goecpe/Qiskit-Fall-Fest-24/README.md

 * Winners will be awarded certificates and IBM swags.
 ## Deliverables
 The following deliverables are required to be submitted to complete the Hackathon Challenge.
 All submission should be under one zip folder (named after the team) pushed to [submissions](Hackathon-challenge/submissions/)
-* A written pdf report addressing all the requirements in the judging criteria-- additionally the challenges faced for the hackathon
+* A written pdf report addressing all the requirements in the judging criteria-- additionally the challenges faced for the hackathon.
-* All source files created to solve the hackathon challenge
+* All source files created to solve the hackathon challenge.
-* Any additional references and materials used
+* Any additional references and materials used.